top of page

 Accurately Reading Draft Marks

 Ensuring precise reading of draft marks is crucial for conducting an accurate ship draft survey.
-With billions of dollars traded based on these surveys, even minor inaccuracies can lead to significant discrepancies in cargo quantities.
-A well-conducted draft survey of a large vessel should achieve accuracy within 0.5%, but challenges such as parallax error, unusual ship flex conditions, and wave interference can hinder this goal.
+Even minor inaccuracies can lead to significant discrepancies in cargo quantities.
+A well-conducted draft survey of a large vessel should achieve accuracy within 0.5%, but challenges such as parallax error or wave interference can hinder this goal.

 How to Conduct a Ship Draft Survey: A Step-by-Step Process